Admin bottlenecks usually hide inside repetitive document work

 Document automation becomes much more valuable when the result is not trapped in another inbox.

-The output should usually feed something:
+The output should usually feed another system.

-- the CRM
+- the CRM.

-- the accounting system
+- the accounting system.

-- the ERP
+- the ERP.

-- the support desk
+- the support desk.

-- the onboarding queue
+- the onboarding queue.

-- the approvals workflow
+- the approvals workflow.

 That is the real admin win.